junpyoseo/playground/README.md

 # README.md
+03-27-2018
-You can play and experiment anything on this repo.
+You can play and experiment anything on this repository.

 Let's try
 * fork this repo. to your own repo.
 * play around with git: commit, pull, and push
-* Create PR
+* Create a PR